 I couldn’t wait to spend a weekend stargazing, running through the bush, and relaxing on the island’s many beaches.
 There are two ways to get to Aotea, by air or by sea.
-The journey by sea is often very rough, so if you are prone to seasickness I would highly suggest the plane.
+The five hour journey by sea is often very rough, so if you are prone to seasickness I would highly suggest the plane.
 I chose the ferry, because I absolutely love time on the water.
-The journey by ferry takes nearly 5 hours, The ship can hold ~ 10-15 cars and while it is fairly basic it has an area to watch movies (so I hear, I haven’t confirmed this) and a little shop selling food and drinks.
+The ship can hold ~ 10-15 cars and while it is fairly basic it has an area to watch movies (so I hear, I haven’t confirmed this) and a little shop selling food and drinks.
 The SeaLink ferry and its hitchhikers are shown below.

-- there are no banks or atms so having some spare cash is helpful.
+- there are no banks or atms so having some cash is helpful.

 - the local general store, social club, and cafe (the only three places open during the winter months in Tryphena) do accept EFTPOS, but not credit.